1. Mary Mason’s Charity, founded by a will dated November 2nd 1808.

 These three were amalgamated in 1896 into one, which was thereafter known collectively as Widford Relief In Need of Charity.

 The only income nowadays comes from just two sources.
-The first is the rental of Poors Land, a field of some 14 acres situated along Green Lane.
-(Green Lane, unsigned, leads off Medcalf Hill to Howletts Road).
+The first is the rental of Poors Land, a field of some 14 acres situated along Green Lane (Green Lane, unsigned, leads off Medcalf Hill to Howletts Road).
 The second is from a charitable trust with similar aims which is administered by the Parochial Church Council.

-There are five Trustees, the Chairman being the Rector, with two Trustees appointed by the Parish Council and two other trustees are co-opted.
+There are five Trustees.
+The Chairman is the Rector, two Trustees are appointed by the Parish Council and two other trustees are co-opted.
 It is expected these will have knowledge of the Parish of Widford.
-We have two meetings per year, usually in June and November, which we attempt to attend.
+We have two meetings per year, usually in June and November.

-The Committee of Trustees is very aware of the changing needs in our community and strives to make the best use of a small fund.
+The Trustees are very aware of the changing needs in our community and strive to make the best use of a small fund.